AWildDevAppears/structure-docs/file-system/README.md

 The assets folder should only contain optimised images and not any images that are not required for the app.
 If you have any assets that you need to keep but they will not be displayed on your app / website, put them in their own folder outside of the web directory.
+As a rule of thumb, if your assets folder only contains images, call the folder img, if it contains other assets (like audio), call it assets (or rescources)

 ### JS

 The js folder should contain all of your JS folders, except in off cases (using an MVC like angular).
 If your project requires a different web layout then you can change this, as long as what is in the web / app folder is minified and as close to a RC as possible, think of the web folder as your build folder.
+Try to have only one js file in the web/js folder, concatenated and minified,